New Year's resolutions with Nairn's

 There’s a reason everyone says breakfast is the most important meal of the day: it’s the first intake of energy you’ll have during the day, and it’s got a lot to do to get your brain concentrating on work, school, or even simply the rigors of daily life.
 Indulging yourself with a sugary breakfast cereal or simple carbohydrates like white toast not only encourage a mid-morning slump, they’ll leave you feeling hungrier earlier as your body burns through the small supply of energy provided by these foods.

 Having a breakfast primarily made up of slow-release energy foods – including oats – provides you with enough energy to last until lunchtime, plus, you’ll get started on your daily requirement of vitamins and minerals, leading to a healthier lifestyle overall.
 Why not try topping oatcakes with banana and honey for a tasty, energising breakfast that’s sure to keep you going.
-Or, if you’re feeling more adventurous try these delicious Apricot Yoghurt Granola Pots the perfect healthy oat recipe for breakfast.
-They’re also great for a lunchtime treat if you prefer plainer foods in the morning!

 It’s time to embrace the oaty revolution and reduce your intake of simple carbohydrates.
 As we mentioned above, these foods – especially those enriched with sugar, like white bread – simply don’t give you enough energy to get through the day without resorting to (often unhealthy) snacking regularly.